 - a.)
-If 3 or fewer athletes are impacted the stage will continue and impacted athletes will receive the same time as the last athlete finishing the stage.
-These athletes will be allowed to continue to the next stage. - b.)
+If 3 or fewer athletes are impacted the stage will continue.
+If the technical failure is fixed during the stage and impacted athletes manage to finish the stage before the last non-affected athlete of that stage, they will receive their actual finish time.
+Otherwise the impacted athletes will receive the same time as the last non-affected athlete finishing the same stage.
+These athletes will be allowed to continue to the next stage; - b.)
 If 4 or more athletes are impacted due to a technical failure, the segment that all athletes are on will be stopped.
 The times recorded after the previous segment will be the results of this stage. if the stage is stopped during the first segment, no time will be added from this stage.
 Times recorded on the last completed segment of the stage will be the result of the stage.
 If the technical failure happened in the first segment, the stage is cancelled.